0xTriboulet/Red_Team_Code_Snippets/Cpp/rsrc_injection_shell/Readme.md

 Using the resource section of a PE file to hide a reverse shell payload that connects to a nc listener on Kali.
 The shell session and .exe survive command execution indefinitely as of 1200PST 11/26/2022.

+implant.exe works by decrypting the payload and injecting it into the target process (hardcoded as msteams.exe).
+The payload then connects to our nc listener as a cmd shell session.

+Note: msteams.exe will terminate as a result of this payload's execution, but the session will remain open and implant.exe will remain on disk.

 1) Edit reverse_shell.c to your listener's specification and compile it with .\compile.bat.

 2) Run pe2shc.exe on reverse_shell.exe and output shell.bin